Mediation Resume for John Morgan – Barrister-at-Law

 It is the primary responsibility of a mediator to facilitate agreement between the parties prior to (and instead of) running the legal action.
-This avoids the expense and uncertainty of litigation.
-Mediation has been enormously successful in Melbourne as a result.
+This avoids the expense and uncertainty of litigation and can achieve results not possible in a litigated result.
+Mediation has been enormously successful in Melbourne, as a result.

-It is not the job of the Mediator to be more expert in the arguments of each party than the parties themselves.
+It is not the job of the Mediator to be more expert, in the arguments, than the parties themselves.
 That is the job of their legal representatives to both understand their case and to be able to articulate it.

 Having said that, I do call for the key documents and a succinct summary of each that party’s case.
 And I read those papers carefully.

 Bearing all of that in mind, I do have qualities, which will assist in that process greatly.
-Firstly, I have been in practice for 34 years of which 10 years has been at the Victorian Bar.
+Firstly, I have been in practice since 1980 and a member of the Victorian Bar since 2004.
 In that time I have seen a great deal.
-This is assisted because my tax specialty has involved me in largely commercial matters, including a variety of structures and the transactions they entered into.
+This is assisted because my tax specialty has involved me in largely commercial matters, including a variety of structures and the transactions.
 It also involved me understanding the general law on which the tax law sits.
-Further, this specialty also taught me to diligently read the requisite documents.

 Prior experience as a Mediator